Alfie Moore: Playing career

 During game one of the 1938 Stanley Cup Finals Moore replaced Mike Karakas in the Chicago Black Hawks net when replacement goaltender Paul Goodman did not arrive in Toronto on time.
 Moore held the Toronto Maple Leafs to one goal as Chicago won 3–1.
 After this game, he was declared ineligible by NHL president Frank Calder after Goodman arrived in Toronto.
 As the result of the Black Hawks Stanley Cup win, he was given a gold watch and $300 by Hawks management.

 Moore began his professional career with Eddie Livingstone's Chicago Cardinals in 1926–27.
 He then played for Kitchener of the Can-Pro league.
 After Kitchener relocated he joined Toronto's IHL, but was traded to Cleveland of the IHL for Winston Fisher.
 At the end of the season, the New York Rangers claimed him in the inter-league draft.
 He was loaned by the Rangers to Springfield of the Can-Am for several seasons, then traded back to Cleveland in 1932.
 He signed as a free agent with New Haven of the Can-Am the following year.
 He was traded to the New York Americans in November 1936.
 He made his NHL debut for the Americans, a shutout against the Montreal Canadiens in January 1937.
-He was loaned to Chicago for game one of the 1938 Stanley Cup Final.
+He was loaned to Chicago for game one of the 1938 Stanley Cup Finals.
 In 1939, he was loaned to the Detroit Red Wings who sent him to Indianapolis of the IAHL but played for Red Wings when Tiny Thompson was hurt.
 The Americans sent him to Springfield in 1940 and he played out his career for several teams in the AHL, retiring after the 1941–42 season.